You are viewing a story from harrypotterfanfiction.com

 Laughter really is the best medicine.
 So, when Lettuce waved his arms about a bit more and declared his shrill intention to get himself a drink and join us at our table, I thought: good.
 Rose needs all the laughter she can get.

 At six o’clock on Saturday night, Scorpius was visibly nervous.
-Given that the two towns competing in the all magical all Scottish talent and variety show contest, region D, section A, fifth division, first round were Inverness and Elgin, the judging panel of aforementioned all magical all Scottish talent and variety show contest, region D, section A, fifth division, first round had decided that the contest itself could not be held in either town, and so we had to apparate to nearby Forres in pairs and threes, Prentice and Jock following with all the equipment stashed in Prentice’s car.
+Given that the two towns competing in the all magical all Scottish talent and variety show contest, region D, section A, fifth division, first round were Inverness and New New Elgin, the judging panel of aforementioned all magical all Scottish talent and variety show contest, region D, section A, fifth division, first round had decided that the contest itself would have to alternate between each town every year and, luckily, this year, it was in New New Elgin.

-Me and Scorpius have never been especially good at apparition, so I was a bit worried about the two of us having to take Lettuce and Rose apiece by side-along apparition.
-Miraculously, there were no casualties, splinching or otherwise, although Scorpius lost half an eyebrow out of sheer nerves.
+We were running a tad late, as it was, and ended up having to apparate there.
+Me and Scorpius have never been especially good at apparition, so I was a bit worried about the two of us having to take Lettuce and Rose apiece side-along.
+Miraculously, there were no casualties, severe splinching or otherwise, although Scorpius lost half an eyebrow out of sheer nerves.

 ‘But I look weird,’ he whined.
 ‘I look so weird-’